 Posted May 01, 2018

-Whether it’s for the summer months or a more permanent arrangement with an undefined end date, you are putting the building blocks in place for a long-term friendship.
+Whatever time you spend together, you are putting the building blocks in place for a long-term friendship.
 To make the transition smoother for everyone, here are some pointers to consider:

 1. Be sensitive to the strong, at times overwhelming emotions your young adult child may be feeling.
 The steep increase in stress, anxiety and depression among college students is well documented.
 In the spring of 2017 the American College Health Association found that “39 percent of college students reported feeling so depressed that they were having trouble functioning, and 61 percent said that they had overwhelming anxiety in the previous 12 months.”